-The first few months spent in Hanoi, we found the food culture shocking.
-It’s hard not to when you see the quantity and variety of meat displayed and killed in the streets.
+The first few months spent in Hanoi were pretty shocking.
+We are well travelled but we had never seen the quantity and variety of meat displayed and killed in the streets.
 The first time we saw dog, cat or any exotic animal meat my immediate reaction was that it was completely wrong and we should do something to stop it.

 In my opinion, where possible, we should ALL strive for a life free from animal products.
 There is no excuse or reasoning for Vietnam’s supply and demand for illegal and endangered wildlife trade but is killing dogs for food any worse than chickens?
 Is one animals life more valuable than others?

 At a glance the Vietnamese meat industry can be seen as brutal and cruel.
 Whilst this can be true of all meat industries, in Vietnam it is slightly more complex.
 Once the initial shock subsided I did some research.
 I discovered that the amount of meat consumed per person in Vietnam is nearly half that of USA, Australia, Argentina and Israel.
 I saw more animals killed in my year in Hanoi than a lifetime in other countries but these animals have probably come from small family run farms.
 The conditions I saw were much more favourable than battery farms.
 The majority of Vietnamese are aware of where their meat comes from, they do not waste any of the meat and are prepared to kill the animal by hand.
 Is this an excuse for consumption?
 Does this make you question which meat industry is worse?